Sharon1106/sharon1106.github.io/README.md

 # HW-2:html-css-code-portfolio
 ## Description
 For this assignment I created my portfolio.
 The portfolio includes a header with navigating links to sections within the same page.
-The sit contains an about me section, a section where they can view their applications.
+It contains an about me section, a section where you can view my applications.
 And a contact me section.
 ```
 AS AN employer
 I WANT to view a potential employee's deployed portfolio of work samples